earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 Another option might be to use bash + Dockerfile, where a collection scripts for everyday tasks exist under a `hack` or `scripts` directory (`./hack/build`, `./hack/test`, `./hack/release`).

-Yet another, more exotic, option is to use another scripting language, such as Python or JavaScript (see, for example the [zx](https://github.com/google/zx) library).
-Keep in mind, however, that it's best when most of the engineers are able to read and write the build scripts with ease.
+Yet another, more exotic, option is to use another scripting language, such as Python or JavaScript (see, for example, the [zx](https://github.com/google/zx) library).
+Keep in mind, however, that it's best when most of the engineers can read and write the build scripts with ease.
 Sometimes too much flexibility of the programming language can make it harder for others to read and understand the scripts.
 This is an especially important point as the build scripts will likely be read much more often than they will be written.

-For this guide we'll use Makefile + Dockerfile, as an arbitrary choice.
-Note, however, that neither Bash nor Makefile are very intuitive at first glance and you will need to help out junior developers, or developers that simply haven't had the opportunity to learn these yet.
+For this guide, we'll use Makefile + Dockerfile, as an arbitrary choice.
+Note, however, that neither Bash nor Makefile is very intuitive at first glance and you will need to help out junior developers, or developers that simply haven't had the opportunity to learn these yet.
 And also, these are purely arbitrary choices, based on what we see as popular technologies used in this area.
 Your own choice may vary for good reasons.
 This guide is not saying that Makefile / Bash / Dockerfile are the only right choices.

 ## Tips for Taming Makefiles in Large Teams

 While there is [shellcheck](https://www.shellcheck.net/) for linting shell scripts and avoiding the typical pitfalls, there is currently no linter for Makefiles.
 Part of the reason is that there are multiple styles or philosophies as to how to write Makefiles that it is hard to enforce specific rules that prevent human errors.
 For example, take a look at this [particularly opinionated approach](https://tech.davis-hansson.com/p/make/).

 Makefiles have the ability to manage the chain of dependencies and avoid duplicate work.
-However, this feature is heavily based on file creation time (if an input is newer than the output, then rebuild the target) and in most cases that is not enough.
+However, this feature is heavily based on file creation time (if an input is newer than the output, then rebuild the target), and in most cases that is not enough.
 If you really want to, it is possible to force everything into that model.
 However, that tends to create very complicated Makefiles that often only one person on the team understands.
-This person becomes the "Build Guru" and all build maintenance works flows through them.
+This person becomes the "Build Guru" and all build maintenance works flow through them.
 This "Build Guru" dynamic is very common but best avoided.
 With Makefiles, using a limited subset of the Makefile language can help avoid this pattern and keep everything more maintainable for the entire team.

-If the Makefile wraps an existing build (for example, a gradle-based or NPM-based build), it might make more sense to avoid Makefile's more advanced features in those particular projects, to help the team be comfortable with making changes to the Makefile, with limited knowledge.
+If the Makefile wraps an existing build (for example, a Gradle-based or NPM-based build), it might make more sense to avoid Makefile's more advanced features in those particular projects, to help the team be comfortable with making changes to the Makefile, with limited knowledge.
 In such cases, the caching would be handled by the wrapped build system and not by the Makefile itself.

 Here are some guidelines to help keep Makefiles simple and understandable, when the Makefile wraps another build system.